rpineda/Flutter-Meditation-App/README.md

-# Flutter Meditation App
+# Flutter Happy Pass App
-A Meditation App UI template made using flutter and dart.
+A Happy Pass App UI template made using flutter and dart.

 ### Please star the repo to support the project